 All non-combustible walls closer than 300mm to the stove should be at least 75mm thick.

-In all instances the back wall of the fireplace recess and the hearth should be made of non-combustible material.
+In all instances the hearth should be made of non-combustible material.

 Allow an apron of a least 300mm at the front of the stove and 150mm on either side.